 I have held money for a client for some time.
 I am unable to locate the client.
 What should I do with this money?

 As of now, the Foundation is unable to accept unclaimed money in an IOLTA account.
-Such funds should be reported to the Unclaimed Property division of the Indiana Attorney General’s Office.
+Information on reporting such funds can be found on the Unclaimed/Unidentified section of this website.